Fundraising Tips for Students

 - Bake sale/food table

-- Check the requirements with your student society; are you allowed to sell food on campus?
+- Note: Check the requirements with your student society; are you allowed to sell food on campus?

 Many companies have sponsorship programs.
 Be sure to check their website for any information about how and when to apply for funds and what criteria you must meet.
 Often, your application must be submitted months in advance to coincide with their review schedule, so you must plan ahead.